Press release from N.C. State University:

 - Entries may not have been previously published anywhere, in print or online, including personal blogs or websites.

 - All entries must be typed and titled.

 - Contestants should not include their name on their stories so that their work can be judged anonymously.
 Instead, contestants should include their name, address, telephone number and email address on a separate cover sheet.

 - No emailed entries are accepted.
 Please mail entries to:NC State Fiction Contest

 Raleigh, NC 27695-8105

 Due to volume, we cannot respond to individual queries or return your stories afterward.
 Winners and honorable mentions will be contacted directly.
-There will not be a public ceremony this year due to the COVID-19 pandemic.
+The public award ceremony will take place on November 15 at 7PM in Caldwell Hall Lounge at NC State University.
 The results will be posted at go.ncsu.edu/fictioncontest.